bpisaacoff/BGSUBFIT/README.md

+# OUT OF DATE

+This is an arch

 # BGSUBFIT

 BGSUBFit is code to do real background subtraction of single molecule imaging movies so that the molecules can be fit and their intensity accurately measured even in the presence of an arbitrarily complex low frequency fluorescent background.